G banding: Method

 The metaphase chromosomes are treated with trypsin (to partially digest the chromosome) and stained with Giemsa stain.
-Heterochromatic regions, which tend to be rich with adenine and thymine (AT-rich) DNA and relatively gene-poor, stain more darkly in G-banding.
-In contrast, less condensed chromatin (Euchromatin)—which tends to be rich with guanine and cytosine (GC-rich) and more transcriptionally active—incorporates less Giemsa stain, and these regions appear as light bands in G-banding.
+Heterochromatic regions, which tend to be rich with adenine and thymine (AT-rich DNA) and relatively gene-poor, generally stain darkly in G-banding.
+In contrast, less condensed chromatin (euchromatin)—which tends to be rich with guanine and cytosine (GC-rich DNA) and more transcriptionally active—incorporates less Giemsa stain, and these regions appear as lighter bands in G-banding.
 The pattern of bands are numbered on each arm of the chromosome from the centromere to the telomere.
 This numbering system allows any band on the chromosome to be identified and described precisely.
 The reverse of G‑bands is obtained in R‑banding.
 Staining with Giemsa confers a purple color to chromosomes, but micrographs are often converted to grayscale to facilitate data presentation and make comparisons of results from different laboratories.

 The less condensed the chromosomes are, the more bands appear when G-banding.
 This means that the different chromosomes are more distinct in prophase than they are in metaphase.

 Micrograph of human male chromosomes using Giemsa staining for G banding.

 Micrograph of human male chromosomes using Giemsa stain, followed by sorting and grayscaling.